-In 2020 Awbury Arboretum is hosting many citizen science events for people of all ages to participate in and learn about for FREE.
-Come learn, enjoy, and help in scientific research to support caring for our earth and fellow species.
+In 2020 Awbury Arboretum hosted several citizen science events for people of all ages to participate in and learn about for FREE.
+Participants had fun and helped in scientific research to support caring for our earth and fellow species.

-❦ January: The Great Backyard Bird Count Project – 1/26, 2-4pm – click here for more information
+❦ January: The Great Backyard Bird Count Project – 1/26

 2019 – the Year of Natural Fibers